sinnie/learn_web_dev/node/cors.md

 ## Terms
-* CORS
-* JSONP
+* __CORS__ - _Cross-Origin Resource Sharing_.
+An HTML5 feature that allows one site to access another site's resources despite having a different domain names (origin).
+* __JSONP__ - JSON with Padding.
+Used to request data from a server residing in a different domain than the client.
+This enables sharing of data in spite of the same-origin policy.

-## CORS security model
+## Same-Origin Policy security model

-All of the major web browsers have agreed to follow the Web Application Security Model outlined by the [w3c](http://www.w3.org) for [Same Origin Policy](http://www.w3.org/Security/wiki/Same_Origin_Policy).
+All of the major web browsers implement the Web Application Security Model outlined by the [w3c](http://www.w3.org) for [Same Origin Policy](http://www.w3.org/Security/wiki/Same_Origin_Policy).
+This policy is a security concept implemented by web browsers to prevent JavaScript code from making queries against a different origin.
+In other words, the same-origin policy prevents a web application from calling an external API.
+The browser would only consider resources to be of the same origin if they used the same protocol (http/https), the same port, and the same domain -- even different subdomains would be blocked.

-What this means is that the browsers enforce the rules that the servers request.
-And if the browser doesn't set any rules, then the default behavior is to not allow scripts across different domains.
+The purpose of this policy is to protect against malicious scripting attacks.
+Unfortunately, it also prevents collaborative and rich web applications.

+To overcome the limitations of the same-origin policy, JSON-P (kind of a hack) and CORS (a new HTML5 feature) were implemented.
+With the adoption of CORS, web applications can now leverage cross-origin images, stylesheets, scripts, iframes, web fonts, AJAX API calls, videos, scripts, etc.

-### What are the options?
+### Getting Around the Same-Origin Policy

 **JSON-P**